salboai/SwedenRoads/README.md

 ## ...some googling
 There is a good tool for converting between data formats GeoJSON, Shapefile, PostGIS and others:
-(ogr2ogr)[https://gdal.org/programs/ogr2ogr.html], which is part of the (Geospatial Data Abstraction Library)[https://gdal.org/index.html]
+[ogr2ogr](https://gdal.org/programs/ogr2ogr.html), which is part of the [Geospatial Data Abstraction Library](https://gdal.org/index.html)

 ## Geojson specification
 Coordinate reference system is the World Geodetic System 1984 (WGS84), with long,lat units of decimal degreees aka Open Geospatial Consortium (OGC) urn:ogc:def:crs:OGC::CRS84